thecapo/ticketViewer2019/README.md

     ```

   ###### Note
-    ● Once the testing features is compiled it will create recording of the external api.
+    ● Once the testing features is compiled it the VCR gem will create recordings of the external api.
     ● Testing can be done offline.
-    ● Any changes to the testing will result an error and will need to be updated.
+    ● if VCR sees any changes to the API it will result an error and will need to be updated.

   #### Resources
     ● For testing HTTParty